icl-rocketry/Ricardo-Kermit/README.md

 #Sensor board built off Ricardo and DAQ, adapted to USB C (2.0)

-#up to 12 ch outputs at 250Hz max (at maximum oversampling rate of 16384) on continuous sampling mode
+#up to 12 ch outputs at 250Hz max on continuous sampling mode (from I2C ADC's)
+#Currently supports 10 thermocouple SPI IC's, but in theory could support up to 14 assuming no issues with SPI bus impedence (otherwise 11)

-#Main files are Mainboard.pro/Mainboard.sch/analogue.sch/power.sch, ignore the other files
+#Main files are Mainboard.pro/Mainboard.sch/analogueI2C.sch/power.sch/thermocouple.sch, ignore the other files